SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/04-running-jobs.md

 task for every node we are allocated.
 We could increase either of these numbers if we want to run multiple copies of a task and if we want to run more than one copy per node.

-The `--account` option tells Slurm which project to account your usage against, if you are only a member of one project then this will default to that project.
-If you're a member of multiple projects then you must specify this---if you do not, the job will fail to submit, and you will receive an error reminding you to set it.
-The accounting information is used to measure what resources a project has consumed and to prioritise its use, so its important to choose the right project.

 To ensure nodes are available for this training workshop a reservation may have been made to prevent anyone else using a few nodes.
 In order